DevSpen/passgen/README.md

 # passgen
-A simple password generator CLI example written in Crystal.
+A simple password generator CLI written in Crystal.